LDAWG-a11y/a11yWebApp/src/guides/procurement-guidance-for-content-services.md

 #### Expectations

 * Appropriate resolutions and cross platform compatible formats.
-For example avoidance of HEIC files.
+For example, avoidance of HEIC files.
 * Comply with the WCAG relevant success criteria of EN 301 549

   * Image alt text – Descriptive and context relevant.